Venmo: Privacy concerns

 A 2018 study analyzed over 200 million public transactions and found that Venmo "reveals a massive amount of private details about users' lives by default".
 The same year, the company reached a settlement with the FTC after the FTC had accused Venmo of "misleading" users about the privacy settings changes required to make transactions completely private.
-In 2019, another researcher downloaded and analyzed seven million transactions, concluding that although Venmo had made some minor improvements limiting mass-scraping, the data still put users at risk for various forms of cyber attacks.
+In 2019, another researcher downloaded and analyzed seven million transactions, concluding that although Venmo had made some very minor to no improvements limiting mass-scraping, the data still put users at risk for various forms of cyber attacks.

 In 2019, Mozilla and the Electronic Frontier Foundation wrote an open letter "to express our deep concern about Venmo's disregard for the importance of user privacy, and to call on Venmo to make two critical changes to its privacy settings: make transactions private by default, and give users privacy settings for their friend lists".

 Venmo's social model has attracted attention from researchers.
-A research group from University of Washington observed that the social feed in Venmo differs from other social networks in that activity is driven by financial transactions.
+A research group from University of Washington observed in 2017 that the social feed in Venmo differs from other social networks in that activity is driven by financial transactions.
 A user could make a trivial transaction to make a post (e.g., sending someone $0.01, or requesting $0.02), but only one participant in their studies reported ever doing this.
 Further, neither reading the feed nor sharing a transaction memo publicly or with friends is necessary to send or receive money.

 On Venmo, people transact with both friends and businesses via the app.
 Analysis of public transactions identifies a spectrum of use patterns, from regular users who create transactions for a variety of expenses, to niche users who use Venmo with a small cluster of friends to pay for just a few things (e.g., bills among roommates).

 A May 2021 investigation by BuzzFeed News reportedly managed to find the Venmo account of United States president Joe Biden after "less than 10 minutes of looking for it"; BuzzFeed News additionally states that the Venmo app "leaves everyone ... in the world exposed" and states that it reveals a major privacy concern.

-In 2022, Dr. Rajat Tandon and Dr. Jelena Mirkovic from University of Southern California, along with their research collaborators, showcased that 2 in 5 Venmo users publicly reveal sensitive information.
+In 2022, Rajat Tandon and Jelena Mirkovic from the University of Southern California, along with their research collaborators, showcased that 2 in 5 Venmo users publicly reveal sensitive information.
 Their work, "I know what you did on Venmo: Discovering privacy leaks in mobile social payments", which presents multiple findings from 389 million public transaction Venmo notes, highlights serious risks from a public-by-default policy for mobile social payments.